Scott Baio’s Wife Renee Diagnosed With Microvascular Brain Disease

 — Scott Baio (@ScottBaio) March 10, 2018

-In an interview with The Blast, Scott revealed that Renee had suffered a massive brain injury in 1992 after a jet ski accident.
+In an interview with the Blast, Scott revealed that Renee had suffered a massive brain injury in 1992 after a jet ski accident.
 He said he wasn’t sure if the tumors and brain disease were related to her former injury.

 Scott and Renee were married in 2007 and welcomed their daughter Bailey less than two months later.
 At the time, Bailey was falsely diagnosed with a metabolic disorder called GA-1, according to E!
 News.
 It took 10 weeks before they received the wonderful news that their daughter was perfectly healthy.
 The couple later founded the Bailey Baio Angel Foundation, a non-profit organization dedicated to raising awareness to the importance of newborn screenings, and supporting children and families affected with GA1 and other OA’s.
 The foundation also works to establish legislation to help mandate the newborn screenings across all 50 states.